Exotic non-leaves with infinitely many ends: Necessary conditions to be leaves

 In order to study nonleaves, we introduce two relevant properties of open smooth manifolds.

-\begin{defn} An end of a noncompact smooth manifold $W$ is {\em (smoothly) periodic} if there exists a neighborhood $V\subset M$ of that end and a diffeomorphism $h: V\to h(V)\subset V$ such that $h^n(V)$ defines the given end (i.e., $\{h^n(V)\}$ is a neighborhood base for the end).
+\begin{definition} An end of a noncompact smooth manifold $W$ is {\em (smoothly) periodic} if there exists a neighborhood $V\subset M$ of that end and a diffeomorphism $h: V\to h(V)\subset V$ such that $h^n(V)$ defines the given end (i.e., $\{h^n(V)\}$ is a neighborhood base for the end).
 Observe that this definition can be also applied to nonisolated ends.
 An open manifold is said to be {\em (smoothly) nonperiodic} if at least one of its ends is not periodic in the previous sense.

 Two ends of smooth manifolds are {\em diffeomorphic} if they have diffeomorphic neighborhoods.
-It will always be assumed that the orientation is preserved by the diffeomorphism or homeomorphism.
-Two manifolds each with one end are {\em end--diffeomorphic} if their ends are diffeomorphic. \end{defn}
+It will always be assumed that the orientation is preserved by the diffeomorphism.
+Two manifolds each with one end are {\em end--diffeomorphic} if their ends are diffeomorphic. \end{definition}

-A smooth manifold with just one end and with that end smoothly periodic can be decomposed as $K\cup_\partial N\cup_\partial N\cup_\partial N\cdots$ glued along the boundaries, where $K$ is a compact smooth $4$-manifold with connected boundary and $N$ is a compact smooth manifold with two boundary components.
+A smooth manifold $M$ with just one end and with that end smoothly periodic can be decomposed as $K\cup_\partial N\cup_\partial N\cup_\partial N\cdots$ glued along the boundaries, where $K$ is a compact smooth manifold with connected boundary and $N$ is a compact smooth manifold with two boundary components.
 All these boundary components are diffeomorphic, respecting the orientations.
-The {\em periodic segment\/} $N$ can be identified with $V\setminus h(\mathring{V})$ for an appropriate choice of $V$, and then $K=M\setminus \mathring{V}$.
+The {\em periodic segment\/} $N$ can be identified with $V\setminus h(\mathring{V})$ for an appropriate choice of $V\subset M$, and then $K=M\setminus \mathring{V}$.

-\begin{defn} A smooth manifold $W$ is said to be {\em $1$-rigid} if the following condition holds:
+\begin{definition} A smooth manifold $W$ is said to be {\em $1$-rigid} if the following condition holds:

-Every leaf $L$ of a $C^{1,0}$ transversely oriented codimension one foliation on a compact manifold which is diffeomorphic to $W$ admits an open neighborhood $C^{1,0}$-diffeomorphic to a product foliation $L\times I$ where $I$ is an open interval. \end{defn}
+Every leaf $L$ of a $C^{1,0}$ transversely oriented codimension one foliation on a compact manifold that is diffeomorphic to $W$ admits an open neighborhood $C^{1,0}$-diffeomorphic to a product foliation $L\times I$ where $I$ is an open interval. \end{definition}

-\begin{rem} Observe that every nonleaf in $C^{1,0}$ regularity is $1$-rigid.
-In the same way we can define the concept of $k$-rigidity for leaves of codimension $k$ foliations, but we shall not use this concept. \end{rem}
+\begin{remark} We can define the concept of $k$-rigidity similarly for leaves of codimension $k$ foliations, but we shall not use this concept. \end{remark}

-\begin{rem} In an analogous way, we can define the concepts of topological periodicity and $1$-rigidity in order to study nonleaves of $C^0$ foliations.
-All the techniques involving $C^{1,0}$ codimension one foliations can be directly adapted to $C^0$ ones, by just interchanging the words ``smooth'' and ``diffeomorphism'' to ``topological'' and ``homeomorphism''.
-Given the nature of our examples, it seems more natural to work only in the smooth category. \end{rem}